 Estimating the size and mass of very large trees is an extremely difficult task.
 Previously, trees could only be weighed by cutting them down or by using other indirect methods such as remote sensing or scaling up from manual measurements of trunk diameter, both of which have potentially large margins of error.

-Working with colleagues at NASA, and with support from the NASA Carbon Monitoring System programme, the researchers used ground-based laser measurements to create detailed 3D maps of the redwoods.
+Working with colleagues at NASA, and with support from the NASA Carbon Monitoring System program, the researchers used ground-based laser measurements to create detailed 3D maps of the redwoods.
 NASA’s new space laser mission, GEDI, is mapping forest carbon from space, and the GEDI team are using Professor Disney’s work to test and improve the models they use to do this.

 The trees scanned include the 88-meter (289-foot) tall Colonel Armstrong tree, with a diameter-at-breast height of 3.39 m, which they estimate weighs around 110 tons, the equivalent of almost 10 double-decker buses.